-The EU is engaged in providing focussed support to Libya through its Common Security and Defence Policy (CSDP) missions and operations: EUBAM Libya and EUNAVFOR Med Operation Sophia, EUBAM Libya and the EU Liaison and Planning Cell.
+The EU is engaged in providing focussed support to Libya through its Common Security and Defence Policy (CSDP) missions and operations: EUNAVFOR Med Operation Sophia, EUBAM Libya and the EU Liaison and Planning Cell.

 EUNAVFOR Med Operation Sophia

 EUNAVFOR Med Operation Sophia was launched in June 2015 as part of the EU's broader action to provide a comprehensive response to the global migration and refugee crisis and to encourage a democratic, stable and prosperous Libya.
-It seeks to counter human trafficking and smuggling by taking action against the criminal networks and disrupting the smugglers business model and has so far contributed to the apprehension of 109 suspected smugglers and traffickers and neutralised 415 assets.
-While operating on the high seas off the coast of Libya, Operation Sophia has also rescued more than 34,500 lives.
+It aims at countering human trafficking and smuggling by taking action against the criminal networks and disrupting the smugglers business model.
+So far the Operation contributed to the apprehension of dozens of suspected smugglers and traffickers and has neutralised more than 440 assets.
+While operating on the high seas off the coast of Libya, Operation Sophia has also rescued more than 36 600 lives.

-Last June, Operation Sophia was extended by two supporting tasks, namely capacity delivery to the Libyan Navy and Coastguard, and information exchange and contribution to the implementation of the UN arms embargo in accordance with UN Security Council Resolution 2292.
+In June 2016, Operation Sophia's mandate was broadened to include two supporting tasks, namely capacity building and training of the Libyan Navy and Coastguard, and contributing to information sharing and contribution to the implementation of the UN arms embargo in accordance with UN Security Council Resolution 2292.
 This addition to the original mandate was underpinned by the objective to contribute to the return of stability both off and along the coast of Libya.
 On the one hand, the contribution to the fight against weapons smuggling on the high seas as defined under UNSCR 2292 aims at preventing the security situation from deteriorating further.
-On the other hand, the decision to support the building of a Libyan coastguard capacity aims at enhancing the Libyan Navy and Coastguard's capability to disrupt smuggling and trafficking in Libya, perform search and rescue activities and improve overall security in Libyan territorial waters.
+On the other hand, the decision to support the building of a Libyan coastguard capacity aims at enhancing the Libyan Navy and Coastguard's ability to disrupt smuggling and trafficking activities, perform search and rescue activities and improve overall security in Libyan territorial waters.

 The training of the Coastguard is being implemented in three packages.
-Op Sophia has been able to formally complete an initial package of sea-based training for an initial group of 93 trainees, including 39 personnel for patrol boat crews.
-Op Sophia initiated a second package of shore-based training in late January 2017.
-To date, modules have taken place in Greece and Malta resulting in the training of an additional 41 personnel.
+Operation Sophia has been able to formally complete an initial package of sea-based training for an initial group of 93 trainees, including 39 personnel for patrol boat crews.
+Operation Sophia initiated a second package of shore-based training as of late January 2017 in Greece and Malta resulting in the training of an additional 40 personnel.
 An offer for subsequent modules was recently confirmed by Italy and Spain for respectively 255 and 36 personnel subject to Libyan navy coastguard's ability to identify further training audience.

 EUBAM Libya was initially launched in May 2013 as an integrated border management mission in Libya.
 The mission was downsized in 2014 due to the deteriorating security situation and relocated to Tunis.

-This planning mission is analysing the police and, criminal justice system and border management systems in Libya, with a special focus on irregular migration and counterterrorism while working on establishing a presence in Tripoli.
+This planning mission is analysing the police, criminal justice system and border management systems in Libya, with a special focus on irregular migration and counterterrorism while working on establishing a presence in Tripoli.
 The mission also retains a limited capacity to assist and engage with Libyan parties on providing advice to the Ministry of Interior on "areas of legality" in Tripoli, supporting efforts to tackle organised crime ashore and reducing pressure on Libya's Southern borders.